carlgira/springboot-oracle-soda/README.md

 Oracle database creates under the hood a special table to store and index the collections of objects.

-The next project is a simple work in progress to use the soda library with spring boot.
+This project is a simple work in progress to use the soda library with spring boot.

-For now, it does implement the database connection using some configuration beans but, its possible (and better) to implement this using a custom Spring Repository.
+It does implement the database connection using some configuration beans but, its possible (and better) to implement this using a custom Spring Repository.

 ## Requirements
 - JDK 11